Lpsd/ConGuard/README.md

 See more about events and settings below.

-**Note**: all the functions and events listed below are serverside unless otherwise stated.

 &nbsp;

 ## Getting Started

+If you're experienced, you can integrate this resource directly into your own, however for basic usage it's best to keep things separate and use exports as explained below.

-Download the repo and extract it to your server resources folder and start it, like you would with any other resource.
+Download the repo and extract the contents to a folder in your server's resources, like you would with any other resource.

-&nbsp;

-For this example we'll assume your resource folder is called `conguard`.
-To create a ConGuard instance, use the following:
+For this example we'll assume you named the resource `conguard`.
+To create a ConGuard instance, use the following export in **your own resource**:

+### Note: all functions/exports and events listed here are serverside only, unless otherwise stated

 ```lua
 exports.conguard:createConnectionGuard(int dimension [, table settings])
 ```

+**Note**: If you want to create a global instance (running in all dimensions) then pass `-1` as the dimension.
+If an instance already exists in a specific dimension, it will take precedence over the global instance.

 &nbsp;